When Is the Best Time

 Hiking Trail Descriptions

 First of all, it is hot inside the canyon, even in the winter!
-Carry a water bottle and a snack, at least an apple or fruits for this incredible walk.
+Carry a water bottle and a snack, at least an apple or fruit for this incredible walk.

 - Trail Length: 4 km